 Speaking of paws, another fun cat fact is that felines have super sensitive feet, which is why they really aren’t a fan of you touching them.
 Galaxy says, “The pads on a cat’s paws are completely uncalloused, hairless, and chock-full of nerve receptors.
 That level of sensitivity allows for processing info like temperature, pressure, even vibration to size up nearby prey through the ground.
 Now that’s a refined sense of touch.”
-Find out what else you may be doing that your cat secretly hates.

 Their paws and claws contain scent glands

 Cat claws come in handy for so many things, from grabbing onto a tree for a vertical escape to helping ward off enemies.
 “Also, claws and the scent glands between the paws, come together as one of the ways that cats claim territory,” says Galaxy.
 “By scratching a tree, for instance, they are leaving both a visual and scent marker that makes their ownership unmistakable to potential intruders.”
 No trespassing, indeed.